mosquitogames/1819rulebook/7_simulation-mode.md

 ### Colonial Ally
 1. Gain **+$2 more Income**.
+    - *Place your Player token on the Port track as a reminder.*
 2. You may purchase dual-cost Market cards at their British cost +$1.
-3. Your Influence tokens in **British Districts** now generate VPs.
+3. Your Influence tokens now generate VPs in **all Districts**.
 4. You may no longer **Declare** or **Join** Wars.
 5. You may now **only** access the **British Storehouse**.
-    - However, if all Agents agree, they may veto your use of the British Storehouse.
+    - If all Agents agree, they may veto your use of the British Storehouse.

 ### Resistance Leader
 1. **New Action**: Spend 4 tokens from your Storehouse to draw a **Folk Hero** card.